0ksks/memematch/slides.md

 </div>

 <!--
 Welcome!
-Today I'll present MemeMatch - an AI system that helps people find and create perfect memes to express their emotions.
+Today I'm presenting MemeMatch - a system that helps people find the perfect meme to express their emotions.
 -->

 ---